-The Standard Template Library (STL) is considered to be the most important new feature added to C++ in recent years.
+The Standard Template Library (STL) is considered to be the most important features of C++ and it has grown recent years.
 The STL provides general-purpose, templatized classes and functions that implement many popular and commonly used algorithms and data structures For example, it includes support for vectors, lists, queues, and stacks.
 It also defines various routines that access them.
 Because the STL is constructed from template classes, the algorithms and data structures can be applied to nearly any type of data.

-At the core of the STL are three foundational items:
+At the core of the STL are four foundational items:

 Containers are objects that hold other objects.
 There are several different kinds of containers.
+Some are general purpose, and others adapt another container to match an ADT you may have studied.
 The following are a few STL containers:

 Iterators are objects that are, more or less, pointers.
 They give you the ability to cycle through the contents of a container in much the same way that you would use a pointer to cycle through an array.
-Although the iterators that we are talking about in the STL library, respond a little differently, the cursor in the previous list labs acted as a type of iterator, allowing you to cycle through the list.
+Although the iterators that we are talking about in the STL library, respond a little differently, the p iterator from your assignments and the cursor in the previous list labs acted as a type of iterator, allowing you to cycle through the list.

 // An example using STL list.